 The new SolarWinds statement also underscores the long-running nature of the compromises.
 Suspicious activity surfaced on SolarWinds systems as early as September 2019, Ramakrishna said.
 By the next month, the hackers were testing their ability to modify the Orion software, he said.
 But it wasn’t until December 2020 that SolarWinds learned of the hack.

 While Russia has denied involvement, clues pointing to Moscow continue to mount.
 Previous media reporting has implicated Cozy Bear, a hacking unit linked with Russia’s SVR foreign intelligence agency, as the culprit.
-But on Monday, security analysts at Kaspersky published data showing the source code for Sunburst overlapped with a backdoor previously used by Turla, another suspected Russian hacking group.
+But on Monday, security analysts at Kaspersky published data showing how some of Sunburst’s features overlapped with a backdoor previously used in breaches tied to Turla, another suspected Russian hacking group.